 1. Create and Stick to a Budget

-An emergency fund acts as a financial safety net during unexpected events.
-Aim to save 3-6 months’ living expenses in a separate, easily accessible account.
+An emergency fund serves as a financial safety net for unexpected events.
+Aim to save 3-6 months’ worth of living expenses in a separate, easily accessible account.

 3. Cut Back on Unnecessary Expenses